copyleftdev/API-SWAGGER-FINDER/readme.md

-add the target domains to domains.txt do not put any  protocol prefix info (https|https|other*) , swagger.txt has route variation of common swagger paths. after the scan , it match are found you will see agit push -u origin main found.txt file in the root of the directory
+add the target domains to domains.txt do not put any  protocol prefix info (https|https|other*) , swagger.txt has route variation of common swagger paths. after the scan , it matches are found you will see a found file listing all found swaggers docs.